VaughnVernon/lingvo/README.md

 # Goals
 This is an experimental effort.
 It would be gratifying to support many human languages and programming languages for every human language.
 A lot depends on the nuances of each human language, programming language, and the depth of understanding of each by those who submit keyword replacements and their substitutes.

+# Guidelines
+Create a pull request for each human language and programming language pair.

-# Native Human Language Support
+## Native Human Language Support
 Each human language is in a directory named by the ISO 639-1 standard.
 For example, Spanish is `es`, German is `de`, Italian is `it`, and French is `fr`.

 When proposing support for a currently unsupported language, look up and use the two-letter ISO 639-1 code to be used for the base directory.
 The codes can be found [here](https://en.m.wikipedia.org/wiki/List_of_ISO_639_language_codes).